+These are bar tops you just can’t take your eyes off, from the over-the-top ornate to the impressively high-tech to the straight-up clever.
 Move that bowl of peanuts and cocktail napkin aside.
-You won’t want to miss one square inch of these seven bars topped with everything from deep-sea fossils to antique curiosities from the 1920s.
+You won’t want to miss one square inch of these six bars tops, featuring everything from deep-sea fossils to antique curiosities from the 1920s.

-It goes without saying that lighting can affect the vibe of a bar.
+We all know lighting can affect the vibe of a bar.
 Too bright and guests feel self-conscious and unable to relax.
-Too dim and they can’t see the menu let alone what they’re drinking.
-State-of-the-art technology from C Walters Design at this upscale hotel bar at Hotel VIA gives the bartender carte blanche to control the mood and aesthetic.
-A custom-cast glass bar top with customizable LED under-lighting is joined by lights on backbar shelves that can make the space go from vibrant and energetic to chilly and loungy at the flick of a switch.
+Too dim and they can’t see the menu, let alone what they’re drinking.
+State-of-the-art technology from C Walters Design at this upscale hotel bar gives the bartender carte blanche to control the mood and aesthetic.
+A custom-cast glass bar top with customizable LED under-lighting, plus lights on backbar shelves, make the space go from vibrant and energetic to chill and lounge-y at the flick of a switch.

 When the team behind The Daily Dish decided to reinvent its bistro and coffee and juice bar as a farm-to-table restaurant, they wanted a nontraditional bar top that felt like a gathering place.
 So they enlisted the help of local artisan Chris Jarmin, who installs bars in houses.
 His stunning concrete bar top is laid with ancient ammonites (extinct marine mollusks), hand-cut marble mosaics, petrified wood and even a chess board, which gets some play during quieter moments.